 Gone is the time when cloud computing was simply regarded as a virtual resource hosted on some service vendor’s network.
-Today, cloud technology is a widely acknowledged model that offers flexible computing benefits in a highly secured environment.
+Today, cloud hosting technology is a widely acknowledged model that offers flexible computing benefits in a highly secured environment.

 The industry experts claim that the adoption of this cutting edge technology can not only help all size enterprises meet IT requirements at a relatively lower TCO (total cost of ownership) but also results in higher ROI (return on investment) as compared to the traditional hosting models.